noiseprotocol/noise_spec/noise.md

    due to integer overflow, and the maximum nonce value is reserved.
 This means parties are not allowed to send more than 2^64^-1 transport messages.

- * **Fresh ephemerals**:  Every party in a Noise protocol should send a new ephemeral public key and perform a DH with it prior to sending any encrypted data.
-Otherwise replay of a handshake message could trigger catastrophic key reuse.
+ * **Fresh ephemerals**:  Every party in a Noise protocol must send a fresh ephemeral public key prior to sending any encrypted data.
+Ephemeral keys must never be reused.
+Violating these rules is likely to cause catastrophic key reuse.
 This is one rationale behind the patterns in [Section 7](#handshake-patterns), and the validity rules in [Section 7.1](#pattern-validity).
 It's also the reason why one-way handshakes only allow transport messages from the sender, not the recipient.

  * **Protocol names**:  The protocol name used with `Initialize()` must uniquely identify the combination of handshake pattern and crypto functions